New and revised syllabus rules and classes for 2022 are.

 |328C||28 years and under|

 The adjudicator will give “master classes” for the Classical and Musical Theatre sections.
-Age groups will be split in two: 14 years and under, and 15 years and up.
+Age groups will be split into two: 14 years and under, and 15 years and up.
 They MUST be signed-up for online during registration.
-They will be on a “first-come, first served” basis and will be limited in numbers.
+They will be on a “first-come, first-served” basis and will be limited in numbers.
 See Adjudicator’s Remarks.